BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 !battle(["Morrison", :StreetRat, 0])

-Exit through the top right, where you'll find a Pokémon Center as well as a hidden *Antidote* and *Ether*.
+Exit through the top right, where you'll find a Pokemon Center as well as a hidden *Antidote* and *Ether*.
 During a clear morning or day, you can talk to an **Emolga** to battle and catch it.

 Head back down into the building below the Pokemon Center and exit to the left.
 Pick up a hidden *Pecha Berry* and continue into the next building.